JadeWang96/interview/README_en.md

 Three Object-Oriented Features-Encapsulation, Inheritance, and Polymorphism

+### Why Class

+Different components could become separate classes which would interact through interfaces.
+These ready-made components will also be available for use in future applications.

+The use of classes makes it easier to maintain the different parts of an application since it is easier to make changes in classes (more on this later).

+C++ does not have transparent garbage collection like Java.
+Hence, in order to efficiently free memory, we must specify our own destructor for a class.

 ### Encapsulation

 Encapsulate objective things into abstract classes, and classes can only use their own data and methods for trusted classes or objects to operate, and hide untrusted information.
 Keywords: public, protected, private.
 Do not write defaults to private.